LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/index.md

 of inspiration and motivation for Raccoon, which aims at having all the good sides of them, in a Kotlin open source app.

-If you are wondering why the app is called like this, aren't raccoons adorable? 🦝 Jokes aside, Lemmy users used to refer to themselves as "lemmings" and the platform logo clearly recalls that animal, so there was this tradition in the early days to use animals names for clients (some examples being Lemmur, Jerboa and Fennec).
+If you are wondering why the app is called like this, aren't raccoons just adorable? 🦝 Jokes aside, Lemmy users used to refer to themselves as "lemmings" and the platform logo clearly recalls that animal, so there was this tradition in the early days to use animals names for clients (some examples being Lemmur, Jerboa and Fennec).
 The original developers of this app really liked raccoons so they choose that.
 Raccoons are cunning animals that adapt to live in harsh conditions, finding a way to survive even with what we consider "trash".
-They look like masked criminals but do not harm anyone, they are lazy and chubby and so cute.
+They look like masked criminals but do not harm anyone, they are lazy, chubby and cute.

 As long as you are on this page, don't forget every raccoon's motto: «Live Fast, Eat Trash» (abbreviated L.F.E.T.).